m0skit0/maps-wrapper/README.md

 }
 ```

-Note the `app:type="auto"` attribute in the fragment layout.
+Note the `app:wrappedMapType="auto"` attribute in the fragment layout.
 This defines the map resolution strategy.
 Currently 5 strategies are available:

 - `auto`: same as `google_then_huawei`.